LuchoPenaloza/Products_Review_Classification-PROJ4-AnyoneAI/README.md

 Goal: analyze sentiment in product reviews for a movie streaming service.

-Manipulated and pre-processed non-traditional data, vectorizing this text data using BoW and TF-IDF.
-Also, a word embedding was trained and used as the data's vectorization source.
-Finally, a sentiment analysis model was trained, to detect positive and negative opinions in movie reviews, achieving +0.93 ROC AUC.

 This repo has the development of the entire project.

 ## Install